-When you think about the qualities you love in your best friend, what comes to mind?
-She’s probably easy to be around.
-You could spend all day in each other’s company and still want to continue to conversation.
-She knows everything about you, good and bad and is never judgmental.
-You know she’s got your back and you have hers.
+They know everything about you, good and bad, and are never judgmental.
+You know they’ve got your back, and you have theirs.
 You can call each other anytime, day or night.
 If needed, you know you would both drop everything to be at each other’s side.

 Best Friends: What does that mean?

-- She understands me, without me having to explain everything
+They understand me, without having to explain everything.

-- She brings out the best qualities in me—my intelligence, my curiosity, my desire to explore challenges, my empathy, my service to others, my funny side
+They bring out the best qualities in me — my intelligence, curiosity, desire to explore challenges, empathy, service to others, funny side, and more.

-- When I’m down, she helps me remember my good qualities
+When I’m down, they help me remember my good qualities.

-- She allows me to have bad days/moods and understands these have nothing to do with her.
-She allows me to be down but doesn’t let me stay there too long
+They let me have bad days/moods and understand these have nothing to do with them.
+They allow me to be down but don’t let me stay there too long.

-- She knows my favorites: foods, music, hobbies, clothing style and is always on point with birthday presents
+They know my favorites: foods, music, hobbies, clothing style and are always on point with birthday presents.

-- Knows all my history and loves me despite the errors I’ve made
+Know all my history and love me despite the errors I’ve made.

-- Takes joy in my accomplishments and is never jealous of my wins
+Feel joy in my accomplishments, and are never jealous of my wins.

 Are these same qualities present in your spouse?

-1. Bringing back friendship into your relationship will take work
+1. Bringing back friendship into your relationship will take effort

 If only you are paying attention to reigniting what has been lost, your task will be enormous, and you may start to feel resentful towards your spouse.
 Rebuilding friendship will be impossible if resentment is present.
 Both of you need to commit to this project.

-2. Reorganize your lives so that you can spend more time together
+2. Reorganize your lives to spend more time together

 Do you usually go straight from the office to work out at the gym, coming home just in time for a quick bite before going to bed?
 Either cut out the gym time or get your spouse on board as a workout partner.
 You can’t expect to rebuild your friendship if you aren’t physically in the same place together.
 This isn’t an online relationship; this is the real deal.